dijkstrar/ns-OR-workshop/README.md

 If attendees do not have the necessary requirements to run devcontainers, they can resort to using platforms like Databricks or Google Colab for running the workshop materials.

 # Getting Started
+First, you need to set up a devcontainer.
+If it is your first time setting-up such an environment, please consider following: https://code.visualstudio.com/docs/devcontainers/containers
+If you meet all the system requirements and have everything installed, you may set-up the devcontainer.
+1. Open Visual Studio Code.
+2. Press `Ctrl + Shift + P` and enter: `Dev Containers: Rebuild And Reopen In Container`
-To start the workshop, attendees can open the `Workshop.ipynb` file and begin reading the contents and doing the exercises.
-Ensure that the devcontainer is set up as per the provided requirements.
+3. The devcontainer starts building, after it has finished, attendees can open the `Workshop.ipynb` file and begin reading the contents and doing the exercises.
-Alternative Options

 We're excited to have you join us for the OR workshop!
 Happy learning and problem-solving! 🚀